Intercity Project | Flow Symposium

 OPENING RECEPTION @ ROOTWORK GALLERY JUNE 10, 6-9pm

-Fatima Traore and I have a new website up for BRAID/WORK.
-Please visit the page for more information and updates.
+BRAID/WORK has a new website.
+Please visit the page for more information and updates about this collaborative project.

 2015/2016 Crossing Boundaries Prize